Your retirement benefit is subject to federal income tax (except for previously taxed contributions) but is exempt from New York State income tax.

 To elect a new withholding amount, file a W-4P Withholding Election and Certificate form at any time; changes NYSTRS receives by the 12th of a month will generally be reflected in that month's payment.

 NYSTRS will send you a 1099-R form each January showing the gross amount of your benefit, the taxable amount and any federal tax withheld for the previous year.

-MyNYSTRS account holders have the convenience of updating their W-4P withholding election online, as well as the convenience of viewing seven years' worth of 1099 statements.
+MyNYSTRS account holders have the convenience of updating their W-4P withholding election online, as well as the convenience of viewing three years' worth of 1099 statements.

 Estate Planning & Keeping Beneficiaries Informed

 Coping with the passing of a loved one is difficult enough; dealing with estate issues can make it that much harder.
 You can help your family and beneficiaries settle your estate by organizing your important legal documents and financial statements with this Estate Planning List.